swiftlang/swift-evolution/proposals/0000-swiftpm-binary-dependencies.md

    substantial amounts of internal infrastructure the company does not want to make available as open source.
- * A large company has an internal team which wants to deliver a Swift package for use in their iOS applications, but for security reasons cannot publish the source code.
+ * A large company has an internal team which wants to deliver a Swift package for use in their iOS applications, but for for business reasons cannot publish the source code.

 This proposal defines a new SwiftPM feature to allow SwiftPM to accept some